What is NIH PROMIS?

 Short forms and profiles can be administered on both paper and computer, but CAT can only be administered on a computer.
-Each area takes a time of 1-2 minutes to be completed and the software will automatically calculate results and show a comparison with the answers of the general population
+Each area takes 1-2 minutes to be completed, and the software will automatically calculate results and show a comparison with the answers of the general population.

 Generally, CAT and static short forms are used for assessment.
 The hard decision is to decide which PROMIS tool to use because each tool has been designed specifically for meeting the needs and requirements of a particular disease.
 Each tool answers questions regarding a subset of domains that point towards a particular problem.
 Before selecting an appropriate tool, it is important that questions regarding domains or a particular health function can be answered.
 On the basis of the questions answered, the correct tool can be selected.
 Three basic aspects should be considered when selecting an instrument; precision, brevity, and flexibility.
 In general, CAT is more precise, concise, and flexible than static short forms.

 The tool is available in Spanish, Dutch, Chinese (Traditional), German, Portuguese, Finnish, Latvian, Danish, French, Hungarian, Italian, Malay, and Polish.